 Due to their comparatively late entry into the United States (Bodor imports direct to consumer or through various resellers) there is still growing feedback from buyers especially reviews on their Facebook page.
 The general consensus is mixed with feedback pointing out their sales, marketing, and design ability versus the underlying functionality, dependability, and support of their machinery.

 Mixed reviews on forums show both satisfied and disappointed customers due to shipping delays, damage during transport, inconsistent overseas technical support, component failures, cabinet rust, warranty disputes, etc. This may all be a part of maintaining standards during rapid growth.
-They offer a 3 year warranty but limit the laser tube which is the most important and expensive component on the machine.
+They offer a 3 year warranty but, only offer 10 months on the laser tube which is the most important and expensive component on the machine.

 Bodor currently supplies their machines to buyers across many countries.

 Prices are comparatively cheap.
-As far as the USA you can review RoseGraphix or Laguna Tools who have recently started reselling Bodor units.
-Other smaller outfits will often sell Bodor laser cutters as a compliment to their core business equipment.
+As far as the USA you can review RoseGraphix or Laguna Tools who have recently started rebranding Bodor units.
+Other smaller mom-n-pop outfits will re-sell Bodor laser cutters as a compliment to their core business equipment.